crcn/tandem-old/docs/user-guide/README.md

 [VIDEO]

 We'll start off constructing our HTML & CSS.
 I _generally_ like to start with vanilla code first since it's quick and I allows me to iterate more easily.
-We don't have to worry about making things re-usable now since Tandem contains migration tooling to help with that (refactoring, migrating, and maintaning are very important stories in developing apps, and I think that exercising those practices throughout the lifecycle of an app are integral).
+We don't have to worry about making things re-usable now since Tandem contains migration tooling to help with that.
 We're also not going to design our app.
 Tandem isn't a design tool since it deals with web constraints that prohibit you from quickly iterating over designing UIs.
-Tandem for example doesn't allow you to drag elements around on the canvas, and you don't have nuancy tools like SVG editing (yet!).
 Instead, we'll be translating a Sketch design file over to HTML & CSS.
+Don't worry, this process is quick & easy.

-If you don't have Sketch, you can download the code in this section [here]().
-After that, just jump straight to [Converting HTML & CSS to re-usable components](#Converting-HTML-CSS-to-re-usable-components)
+If you don't have Sketch, you can download the code in this section [here](TODO).
+After that, just jump straight to [Converting HTML & CSS to re-usable components](#converting-html--css-to-re-usable-components)

 If you _do_ have Sketch, go ahead and download the Chatroom design file here: [LINK].